Battle of Vyazma: Final Russian assault on Vyazma

 At 4 pm, the fighting spread into the town of Vyazma itself, which at this point was consumed by flames.
-By now the infantry of General Choglokov (from Ostermann-Tolstoy's corps), as well as detachments of Platov's Cossacks were engaging the French in torrid, close quarters combat on the streets of Vyazma.
+By now the 11th Infantry Division of General Choglokov (from Ostermann-Tolstoy's corps), as well as detachments of Platov's Cossacks were engaging the French in torrid, close quarters combat on the streets of Vyazma.
 The French were hard pressed, and had to fight desperately to hold the Russians off while evacuating the town.

 By 8 pm, the fighting was over.
-The corps of Davout, Eugene, and Poniatowski/Zajączek had retreated west of Vyazma, bruised but safe.
+The corps of Davout, Eugène, and Poniatowski/Zajączek had retreated west of Vyazma, bruised but safe.
 Ney's rearguard was last to withdraw from the town, suffering heavy losses in a final bayonet fight with a force of Russian grenadiers.

 In order to cover their retreat, the French had set large sections of Vyazma on fire, resulting in many wounded from both sides burning to death.
 Worse yet, the French are reported to have locked civilians and Russian prisoners in buildings before setting them aflame.
 Russian troops pouring into the town were able to save some of these victims.

 That evening, Ney's corps remained on the western outskirts of Vyazma to block the Russians.
 However, given the Russians' aggression, great danger remained, and according to Caulaincourt, even Ney had to "continue his retreating movement before dawn in order not to risk the loss of his troops."

 The next day, withdrawing along a road heaped for miles with burning, overturned wagons, and blown-up ammunition caches, Ney dispatched an entire series of grim reports to Napoleon detailing the lost battle.